Terradue/doc-developer-sandbox/source/start/github/index.rst

 Going further
 +++++++++++++

-There are several high quality books
+There are several high quality free ebooks on the Web (e.g. http://gitbookio.github.io/git/en/) and GitHub provides a comprehensive web-site to get started here: https://help.github.com/